Lando-Iraola/desafio-postulantes-fapro/README.md

 # About
 This is a web scrapper that gets data from Chile's tax services using Google's puppeteer.
-It does this by inserting custom javascript that can be found on extract-data.js into the browser and then saves it on the app working directory.
+It does this by inserting custom javascript that can be found on extract-data.js into the browser.
+Then saves the scrapped data on this app working directory.

 # How to run
 This is a Node.js project. so Node.js is required.